httpwg/http-extensions/draft-ietf-httpbis-replay.md

 that accept early data MUST implement that mechanism.

 Note that a server cannot choose to selectively reject early data at the TLS layer.
-TLS only permits a server to accept all early data, or none of it.
+TLS only permits a server to either accept all early data or none of it.
 Once a server has decided to accept early data, it MUST process all requests in early data, even if the server rejects the request by sending a 425 (Too Early) response.